What is a nerve block?

-You should prepare for your operation by following the instructions from pre-operative assessment clinic.
-This includes following the fasting advice.
+You should prepare for your operation by following the instructions in the letter from your surgeon.
+This includes following the fasting guidelines.

 The nerve block is usually performed in the anaesthetic room.
 Your heart rate, blood pressure and breathing will be monitored and a cannula (“a drip”) placed into a vein before the block.
-Most blocks are performed awake before your general anaesthetic.
+Medicine is usually given before the block injection to help you relax.

 Depending on where the block injection is, an assistant will help you to get into the correct position.
-This may involve turning over to lie on your front or side.
+This may involve adjusting your pillow, turning your head or raising your arm.
 Some blocks may be done when you are under general anaesthetic; your anaesthetist will discuss this with you on the day.

 The skin will be cleaned and the area numbed before the injection.
-The nerves are located using an ultrasound machine or a very small machine that makes your leg muscles twitch.
+The nerves are located using an ultrasound machine or a very small machine that makes your arm muscle twitch.
 A very fine block needle is used to give the local anaesthetic to block the nerves.

 For most patients, the injection is no more painful than having the cannula in your vein or bloods taken.
-Once the injection is done, your leg or foot may start to feel warm, tingly or numb but it can take 20 to 40 minutes for the block to work fully.
+Once the injection is done, your arm may start to feel warm, tingly or numb but it can take 20 to 40 minutes for the block to work fully.

 What are the risks and side effects of having a block?